Liberty’s Outdoor Harvest Mouse Workshop

 These days are usually run at quite short notice due to their weather dependency or can be booked as a “Weekday Workshop” where in the event of the weather being unsuitable you will have the option of holding the session indoors in our purpose built Studio.

-Available sessions are a morning session from 10.00AM until 12.30PM and an afternoon session from 1.30PM until 4.30 during British Summer Time.
+Available sessions are a morning session from 10.00AM until 12.30PM and an afternoon session from 1.30PM until 4.30 PM from May through to the end of September.

 These days take place at Liberty’s Centre, Crow Lane, Ringwood, Hampshire BH24 3DZ (Zoo Licence Number: 1009/2)